Zavy86/docker-course/topics/07-interactive-images/README.md

 ***

-Let's begin, as shown in previous topics, by running a container in interactive mode:
+Let's begin, as shown in previous chapters, by running a container in interactive mode:

 ```shell
 $ docker run -ti alpine